12. Access Control

 1. The agent name does not match that of any of the server’s roles.

-2. The role manager’s externally-grantable-role parameter is set to a role that does exist.
+2. The role manager’s externally-grantable-role parameter is set to a role that exists.

 3. Every role in the list of roles specified by the third-party system exists and is a member of the role mentioned in condition 2.